Floydlang/floyd/docs/floyd_speak.md

 	{ a = 2; print(a + b); }
 ```

 The loop is expanded before the first time the body is called.
-There is no way to have any other kind of condition expression, that relies on the result of the body etc.
+There is no way to have any other kind of condition expression, that relies on the result of the body, etc.

 - init: must be an assignment statement for variable X.
 - condition: Must be a bool expression with only variable X. Is executed before each time body is executed.
-- advance-statement: must be an assignement statement to X.
+- advance-statement: must be an assignment statement to X.
 - body: this is required and must have brackets.
 Brackets can be empty, like "{}".